 Cats like to wander, so there is a good chance yours goes missing now and then.
 In our experience, it is not unusual for a cat to be MIA for 24 hours at a time.
 Some cats even disappear for two to three days at a time.
-But, no matter how often they do it, or how street-smart they are, it can still be a worrying time for you.
+But, no matter how often they do it, or how street-smart they are, it can still be a worrying time for you if you think you have a lost cat.

 Of course, if you are new to owning a cat, the idea of your precious bundle being out of your sight for a few minutes can be distressing, let alone an entire day.
 Carry on reading to find about everything your feline, including: